aws-amplify/docs/cli-toolchain/quickstart.md

 ```

 Behind the scenes, the CLI automates populating of the resource identifiers for the selected resources as Lambda environment variables which you will see in your function code as well.
 This process additionally configures CRUD level IAM policies on the Lambda execution role to access these resources from the Lambda function.
 For instance, you might grant permissions to your Lambda function to read/write to a DynamoDB table in the Amplify project by using the above flow and the appropriate IAM policy would be set on that Lambda function's execution policy which is scoped to that table only.
-In context of api category, selecting `Yes` when prompted `Do you want to restrict the access to specific appsync @model(s)?` will allow restricting the access to only a specific @model backed dynamoDB table.
+In context of api category, selecting `Yes` when prompted `Do you want to restrict the access to specific appsync @model(s)?` will allow restricting the access to only a specific @model backed DynamoDB table.

 #### GraphQL from Lambda